-Purpose Statement: The Asian American Student Union was created to meet the social, political, cultural, and educational needs of the Asian American community at Denison.
-This club provides a cultural safe space for Asian Americans as well as those who identifies or are interested in the culture.
-The AASU provides this cultural safe space through programming, education, and dialogue.
+Purpose Statement: The Asian American Association was created to meet the social, political, cultural, and educational needs of the Asian American community at Denison.
+This club provides a culturally safe space for Asian Americans as well as those who identifies or are interested in the culture.
+The AAA provides this cultural safe space through programming, education, and dialogue.

 Purpose Statement: We, the members of the Asian Culture Club acknowledge the presence of the Asian community on campus and those who are interested in Asian culture and tradition.
 We shall promote Asian awareness to the Denison community and support those in the Asian community.